codeworks-secops/k8s-rbac/README.md

 # Switch to the coddy-context
 kubectl config use-context coddy-context

-# Sheck the current context
+# Check the current context
 kubectl config current-context

 # Try to create a pod in the namespace `prod` => FORBIDDEN